schroeder-g/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is being used in the anonymous function with the newRoll constant.
+Each time personalDice is called, newRoll will be reset, operating independently of previous calls.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The format of the console.log() statement, and the logic that defines newRoll is always the same.
+With the Math.random invocation, though, the resulting value of new roll could always change (to a number between 1 and 6).
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll is everything in the anonymous function, its parent, and the global scope.

 ### Task 2c - Exit Ticket